Telematics 2.0

 Telematics 2.0 is the name for the Internet of things-based telematics technology for the automotive industry.
-As a key part of **Fleet digitalization**, Telematics 2.0 utilizes smartphone-based sensors rather than the dedicated black box devices or **telematics control units** used in traditional pay as you drive insurance and **Fleet management**.
+Telematics 2.0 utilises smartphone-based sensors rather than the black box devices used in the traditional pay as you drive insurance industry.
 Telematics 2.0 solutions reached the consumer market in 2012/3 with solutions being offered by leading auto insurers such as AIG and AssetFENCE in the US.
-These systems use the phone's built-in **GPS** module to function as a **Vehicle tracking system**, collecting **telemetry data** to enable **Driver scoring**.

 A commercial pilot of SafeDrive was run 2013 in Sweden, where the shortcomings of the smartphone as measurement probe were handled by digital signal processing.